-- a chronic disease that requires medical attention.
+In recent years, we have slowly begun to understand obesity as a disease — a chronic disease that requires medical attention.
 We now believe that obesity is a complex condition with genetic, environmental, cultural, and psychological causes.
 It is a mistake to "blame" extreme obesity on a simple lack of willpower.

 Obesity is now the second leading cause of preventable death in the United States.
 The only preventable condition that kills more people than obesity is cigarette smoking.
 It is estimated that about 300,000 people a year die from obesity and obesity-related disease.